Youse make it likes this.

 meets the Mona Lisa.
 You’ll need an artistic eye, a trained hand, and a glass or two of the Dago Red that you didn’t use for the Marinars.
 The more Dago Red youse drink the more perfect your Lasagna will look-- even if it's not.
 Here we go:

-In a ceramic or porcelain lasagna pan (Uncle Eddy viewed metal pans the way Joan Crawford viewed wire hangers), spread a thin coating of olive oil and then an inch or so of Uncle Eddy’s Marinara.
+In a ceramic or porcelain lasagna pan (Uncle Eddy viewed metal pans the way Joan Crawford felt about wire hangers), spread a thin coating of olive oil and then an inch or so of Uncle Eddy’s Marinara.
+Next

 Next comes the fresh ricotta.